 And then there’s video calls – having your meeting on one screen and being able to access files unimpeded on the other is a fantastic way to optimise the way you work.

 Want to get more done whilst working from home?
 Hosted desktops from GoCloud ensure a fast, smooth, secure and highly productive user experience from any device.
-To find out more, get in touch on 01482 751133, email email@example.com or request access today.
+To find out more, get in touch on 01482 751133 or email email@example.com.